shynfard/postgres-backup-s3-minio/README.md

 # Introduction
-This project provides Docker images to periodically back up a PostgreSQL database to AWS S3, and to restore from the backup as needed.
+This project provides Docker images to periodically back up a PostgreSQL database to AWS S3, Minio and to restore from the backup as needed.

 # Usage
 ## Backup